brikrey67/interface-design/readme.md

 - **loading:** People are impatient.
 The longer a user has to wait, the more likely they are to use an alternative product.
 - **sign up:** Forms are annoying and nobody enjoys sharing unnecessary personal information.
 Unless signing up is critical to an app's benefit, it will be perceived as a cost.
 - **onboarding:** It takes time and energy to learn a new skill or tool.
 Simplify onboarding as much as possible and focus on features that are critical to the core functionality of the app.
 - **complexity:** People become overwhelmed by complexity and can become paralyzed if given too many options.
-Give your app a KISS (Keep it Simple, Stupid)
+Give your app a KISS (Keep it Simple, Stupid!)

 </details>